Oil prices rise on Mideast tensions; crude stock build caps gains - Up News Info

 Article content

-Helping check gains, a rise in locally transmitted COVID-19 cases in China, the world’s second largest oil consumer, that has promped restrictions in some cities and cancellation of flights is threatening demand, analysts said.
+Helping check gains, a rise in locally transmitted COVID-19 cases in second-largest oil consumer China has prompted restrictions in some cities and cancellation of flights and is threatening fuel demand, analysts said.

 Prices also fell steeply in the previous session after the U.S. Energy Information Administration (EIA) said crude stockpiles rose by an unexpected 3.6 million barrels last week.

-Still, some analysts pointed to a bigger-than-forecast 5.3 million barrel fall in fuel stockpiles.
+Some analysts, though, pointed to a bigger-than-forecast fall of 5.3 million barrels in fuel stockpiles.

 “The fall in U.S. gasoline stockpiles to the lowest level since November 2020 suggests that fuel demand conditions in the U.S. are still quite resilient,” analysts from Commonwealth Bank of Australia said in a note on Thursday.

 The bank expects Brent oil prices to rise to $85 a barrel by the fourth quarter as oil demand outpaces supply growth.
-(Reporting by Jessica Jaganathan; editing by Richard Pullin)
+(Editing By Tom Hogue)